tomatoes-on-tomato-cage

 Problems with Cherry Tomatoes

-Like most vegetables, you will have to deal with insects, diseases, and fungus.
+Like most vegetables, you will have to deal with insects, diseases, and fungi.

 Insects love these tomatoes, especially aphids and spider mites as these little insects will suck on the stems and leaves which will weaken your plants.
 Best to use a good organic insecticide to kill these bugs.
 Neem oil and insecticidal soaps will kill them.
 How to use insecticidal soaps.